-Annual Operating Report
+Annual Operating Report Glenpool Utility Service Authority

-For the

-City of Glenpool

-For the Year Ended June 30, 2018
+Glenpool, Oklahoma For the Year Ended June 30, 2019

 Prepared by: City of Glenpool Finance Department

 John Gonsalves Finance Director

 The City of Glenpool, Oklahoma (the "City"), is located in Tulsa County, only 13 miles south of Tulsa, Oklahoma.
 The City is located around the intersection of US 75 and South 141st Street.
 The nearest interstate highway is I-44, approximately 7 miles to the north.
 The Creek Turnpike is 4 miles north and services south and east Tulsa and west to the Turner Turnpike.